Mike-Yue/shopify-api/README.md

 Permissions/Security: Users can only view their own shopping carts.
 There are two users currently: mike and dave.
 Their passwords are ShopifyMike and ShopifyDave respectively.
 Mike can view his own shopping cart, as can Dave, but they cannot view each others shopping carts.
 Furthermore, a user that is not logged in cannot view any shopping carts, and will only be able to make 'safe' requests to the API such as get().

-Front-end: Django Rest API Framework automatically provided a front-end, which you can visit at the link above
+Front-end: Django Rest API Framework automatically provided a front-end, which you can visit at the link above.
+To log in to the front-end, go to http://mike-shopify-app.herokuapp.com/admin and enter the credentials provided above

 ## Technology Used
 Web Framework: Django (Python 3.7)